-A. LETTER OF INTENT GUIDANCE
+A.LETTER OF INTENT GUIDANCE

-- Letters of Intent due May 2, 2023, by 11:59 pm ET - PIs notified of status: by May 5, 2023
+• Letters of Intent due July 25, 2025, by 11:59 pm ET (revised date)

+• PIs notified of status: by July 22, 2025

 Each PI must submit a Letter of Intent (LOI) in order to submit a full proposal.
 Full proposals should not deviate greatly from the LOI.
 However, LOIs are not wholly binding, and the applicant may adjust details of their project before submitting the full proposal as their proposal evolves.
 LOIs are meant to provide NJSGC with metrics on the scope and size of the application pool to assist with reviewer recruitment and review planning.
 LOI should present a succinct but sufficiently detailed synopsis of the project that will enable reviewers to evaluate the relevance of the project to NJSGC's research priorities and Strategic Plan, its technical feasibility, and the PI's qualifications.
-LOI undergo an administrative review for completeness.
+LOIs undergo an administrative review for completeness.